Akhilstaar/Multimodal_Depression_Detection/Readme.md

 recall: 0.7508417508417509
 f1 score: 0.6788445472655998
 ```

+**Modified Model Results** :

+After changing the text embeddings from ELMo to BERT, the text Bi-LSTM model converges much faster and gives more consistent results in the regression test along with some improvements in the MAE as mentioned below :-

+Text 1 :
+ELMO Embeddings - MAE : 8.42
+BERT Tokenizer - MAE : 7.94
+Roberta - MAE : 7.71

+Text 2 :
+ELMO Embeddings - MAE : 8.23
+BERT Tokenizer - MAE : 7.60
+Roberta - MAE : 7.58

+Text 3 :
+ELMO Embeddings - MAE : 7.64
+BERT Tokenizer - MAE : 7.39
+Roberta - MAE : 7.37

+__Results for Fusenet__

+Fuse 1 :
+ELMO Embeddings(in text BiLSTM) - MAE : 7.82
+BERT Tokenizer(in text BiLSTM) - MAE : 7.34
+Roberta(in text BiLSTM) - MAE : 7.22

+Fuse 2 :
+ELMO Embeddings(in text BiLSTM) - MAE : 8.24
+BERT Tokenizer(in text BiLSTM) - MAE : 8.22
+Roberta(in text BiLSTM) - MAE : 7.97

+Fuse 3 :
+ELMO Embeddings(in text BiLSTM) - MAE : 7.52
+BERT Tokenizer(in text BiLSTM) - MAE : 7.93
+Roberta(in text BiLSTM) - MAE : 7.98

+i.e. Initially with ELMo embeddings, the model results were not consistent and required multiple runs to get the best results on the particularly selected random indexes.
+But with Transformer embeddings for the text, the results are much more consistent and do not require multiple runs.

 ### Steps For Model Training

 Ensure that required packages as mentioned in `requirements.txt` are installed on your device.